tenbonks/scriptio-qoutes-app/README.md

     4. the information for the page is also correct in stating 0-10 posts being shown upon initial page load.
     5. This verifies that pagination is working as expected

 10. I expect all the fields of a post to be carried to the form, if clicking edit on a quote
-    1. Load the page, and click edit on one of the quotes
+    1. Load the page, and click edit on one of the quotestenbo
     2. I am redirected to edit quote page
     3. All the fields have been carried over as expected
     4. this verifies that the fields are being supplied when editing a quote